knowledge-computing/mapkurator-doc/docs/install2.md

   ~$ curl http://0.0.0.0:9820<br>
   curl: (56) Recv failure: Connection reset by peer
   </i><br><br>
-  This means something is wrong with your recogito instance in bash terminal 2.
+  This means something is wrong with your recogito instance.
 Go back to Step 5, and check if there is an error in running recogito instance.
   </li>

  </ol>